Working in this company over the project: designer, architect, 2 senior developers and 2 developers

 As the project neared completion for the beta phase, we could train and transition to an internal developer team.
 Visiting Sweden on several occasions to work with and train in a close environment.

-A great deal was learnt over the project for how a system like this is the inverse of a traditional website.
-It allows for a few users on the frontend and then simulates thousands on the backend out to the clients website.
+A great deal was learnt over the project for how a system like this is the inverse of a traditional marketing website.
+It provides access for a few users on the frontend and then simulates thousands on the backend to test their website.